All in a Row

-All in a Row Live is a play by Alex Oates about a family with an 11-year-old child on the autism spectrum.
-The play explores the experiences of the parents of a nonverbal, sometimes violent, autistic boy and the emotions that they experience on the night before he is taken to a residential school for children with disabilities.
+All in a Row Live is a play by Alex Oates about a family with an autistic 11-year-old.
+The play explores the experiences of the parents of a nonspeaking, sometimes physically aggressive, autistic boy and the emotions that they experience on the night before he is taken to a residential school for disabled children.

 The play starred Charlie Brooks, Simon Lipkin, Michael Fox, and Hugh Purves, and was produced by Paul Virides Productions at the Southwark Playhouse.
 An early draft of All in a Row was long-listed for the Bruntwood Prize for Playwriting, and the play was chosen as one of the Bolton Octagon Theatre's Top Five in 2017.
 It was published by Methuen Drama in 2019.

 The play has had a polarizing effect on critics and audiences for its use of a puppet to portray an autistic child.

 Development

 All in a Row was inspired by Oates' ten years of experience working with autistic children and adults.
 Oates workshopped the script and puppetry with director Dominic Shaw, and Siân Kidd designed the puppet used for the character of Laurence.

-Prior to rehearsal period, the team contacted the National Autistic Society for consultation on their portrayal of autism.
+Prior to rehearsal period, the team contacted the National Autistic Society (NAS) for consultation on their portrayal of Autism.
 NAS arranged for both autistic and non-autistic people to provide advice, and minor changes to the script were made as a result of this feedback.
-Despite these changes, NAS released a statement that they could not support the play overall due to its portrayal of autism.
+After these changes, NAS released a statement that they could not support the play overall due to its portrayal of autism.

 In the development stage, the team decided that the initial design for the Laurence puppet was too stylistically dark to sensitively portray the character, and a more childlike, yet still abstract, design should be explored.